 No. The only required trainings for Safe2Help are for a team to attend threat assessment training provided through the Educational Service Unit Professional Development Organization by the Nebraska Department of Education and the University of Nebraska Public Policy Center, and the P3 electronic platform training provided by Boys Town (once a team is registered for Safe2Help).

 Moving statewide Safe2HelpNE has become a partnership between the Nebraska Department of Education School Safety and Boys Town.

 As a participating school, community partner, or ambassador, you can help by spreading the word

 1. Follow Safe2HelpNE on Social Media.

 2. Share Our Posts.

 Safe2HelpNE is a resource available to students K-12 in Nebraska.
-If you have a friend struggling with an issue that affects their safety or someone else’s, counselors are standing by, 24/7/365.
-Make an anonymous report by calling 833-980-SAFE (7233), download the app, or submit a tip online at Safe2HelpNE.org.
+If you have a friend struggling with an issue that affects their safety or someone else’s, counselors are standing by 24/7/365.
+Make an anonymous report by calling 833-980-SAFE (7233), downloading the app, or submitting a tip online at Safe2HelpNE.org.

-You can now safely and anonymously report threats to your school, bullying, suicide, crime, domestic violence and abuse.
-Crisis counselors are standing by 24/7/365 and there are three different ways for you to reach out.
-Visit Safe2HelpNE.org to submit a report online, download the iPhone/Android app, or call 833-980-SAFE (7233) to make are report to someone now.
+You can now safely and anonymously report threats to your school, bullying, suicide, crime, domestic violence, and abuse.
+Crisis counselors are standing by 24/7/365, and there are three different ways for you to reach out.
+Visit Safe2HelpNE.org to submit a report online, download the iPhone/Android app, or call 833-980-SAFE (7233) to report to someone now.